 Another option is disputing the negative items with the credit bureaus.
 By law, you have the right to dispute any information contained in your credit report that you deem to be inaccurate, incomplete, unverifiable, obsolete, or questionable.
-There are some great services that can help you with this.
+Credit repair companies can help you with this.

 4. Pay Attention to the Amount of Debt You Owe

-It actually accounts for 30% of your entire score.
-So this one is important and it does take a little more strategy than simply paying all of your bills on time.
+It actually accounts for 30% of your entire FICO score.
+So this one is important, and it does take a little more strategy than simply paying all of your bills on time.

 When your credit score is calculated, the scoring model looks at all of the credit you have available to you, and it then compares that number to how much you’ve actually used.

 If all of your credit card lines let you borrow up to $10,000 and you carry a balance of $3,000 across all of them, you’re utilizing 30% of your available credit.

 If you can’t pay off your balance in full each month, try to spread it out over two cards or put the balance on the card with the biggest limit (assuming your interest rates are comparable).
-That way you won’t have to worry about one maxed out card hurting your credit score.
+That way, you won’t have to worry about one maxed-out credit card hurting your credit score.

 Overall, you want your debt-to-credit ratio to be no more than 25-30%.
 You can figure this out with a simple calculation: Amount of Debt / Amount of Available Credit.
-You simply divide the two numbers and multiply your answer by 100 to get the percentage.
+Then, you divide the two numbers and multiply your answer by 100 to get the percentage.

 If your percentage turns out to be higher than 30%, you should prioritize paying down your debt so you can work your way towards a higher credit score and eventually earn that 800 Club membership.

 It’s also important to realize that the type of debt you have also affects your credit score.
-The more revolving debt (like credit cards) you have, the lower your score will be.
+The more revolving debt (like credit cards) you have, the lower your credit score will be.

-Installment loans like a mortgage or your student loans aren’t viewed as negatively because they are seen as adding value to your overall financial picture.
+Installment loans like a mortgage or your student loans aren’t viewed negatively because they add value to your overall financial picture.